Going to the Library

 Other ys:: Libraries

-There are currently 3 other ys:: libraries that are always available.
+There are currently several other ys:: libraries that are always available.
+Here are a few of them:

 • ys::yaml - YAML load and dump functions